rolivieri/fabric-state-manager/README.md

 # fabric-reset-world-state

-This repository contains a reusable Golang chaincode component for deleting the records found under a given list of namespaces,thus, effectively wiping out the world state.
-This chaincode component exposes the following methods:
+This repository contains a reusable Golang chaincode component, `DeleteStateCC`, for deleting the records found under a given list of namespaces.
+Thus, this chaincode component can be used to wipe out the world state.
+The `DeleteStateCC` chaincode component exposes the following methods:

  - DeleteState - Deletes all records found under the namespaces that are passed in to the `Init()` method.

 ## Compiling and running test cases

 ### Platform
-It is stronly recommended to use **macOS** or a **Linux** flavor (such as Ubuntu) for compiling and testing the chaincode components.
+It is stronly recommended to use **macOS** or a **Linux** flavor (such as Ubuntu) for compiling and testing the `DeleteStateCC` chaincode component.

 ### Prerequistes
-1) Before you attempt to compile and run the tests cases for the chaincode components, please make sure you have the necessary [pre-requisites](https://hyperledger-fabric.readthedocs.io/en/release-1.1/prereqs.html) on your system:
+1) Before you attempt to compile and run the tests cases for `DeleteStateCC`, please make sure you have the necessary [pre-requisites](https://hyperledger-fabric.readthedocs.io/en/release-1.1/prereqs.html) on your system:

 * GO programming language (v1.9.x)

-2) Once you have GO and Python installed on your system, you should download the Fabric v1.1.0 files.
+2) Once you have GO installed on your system, you should download the Fabric v1.1.0 files.
 To do so, you can access the following URL from your browser: `https://github.com/hyperledger/fabric/archive/v1.1.0.tar.gz`.
 As an alternative, you can execute the following command from your command line:

 ```
 curl -O -L https://github.com/hyperledger/fabric/archive/v1.1.0.tar.gz